arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/17-outage-part1.md

 ## Your mission: identify which part of the application is slow

-Start by trying to reproduce, navigate to the E-commerce app and try to see if some pages or requests are slower than other and if you spot latency in critical spots.
+Start by trying to reproduce.
+Navigate to the E-commerce app and try to see if some pages or requests are slower than other and if you spot latency in critical spots.

 Then, try to find the relevant pages in Datadog that will give you a clue of where the slowness issue may be.